couple moving boxes into new home

 If you can’t afford the pros, the cheapest method for local moves is to ask your friends and family to pitch in — although you should at least set aside money for pizza and drinks once the last box lands.

-How to find the best professional mover?
+How to find the best professional mover

+Start looking now.
 The earlier you start your search, the wider range of quotes you will get, letting you find the one that best meets your budget.

+Do your research: Ask around.
 The best way to find a great mover in your area is to use your network of friends and family, but a bit of online research can also offer honest reviews.

+Flat rate vs. hourly.
 Beware of movers that charge by the hour.
 Obstacles or roadblocks could add to costs beyond your budget.
 Whenever possible, a flat rate quote from your mover is the safest bet.

 Remember to budget for: